MsVElsina/HEReloaded/README.md

 - Player body
 - Fixed Footsteps trigger based on Animation instead of Delays/Timers
 - AI with basic footsteps, attacking animations and deals damage

+Update 3 Preview build now live: (Not this is a preview and not feature complete shows the start of new contend being added upto and including)
+- Moved to 4.23
+- Camcorder V2 started
+- Cameroid can see "Ghosts"
+(set actor as hidden in game with an actor tag "Ghost" to use the flashlight allow "Hidden shadows" on the mesh)

+- AI has slightly better responses but the advanced AI systems needed to be pulled out ATM while I work on them
+- AI can die
+- Gun now spawns a projectile
+- V1 of directional legs (commonly requested addition)
+- New health icon (based on Resident Evils Condition meter)
+- Other changes I cant remember that I did ages ago

 You can follow the development roadmap here: https://trello.com/b/8AYqMGTp/msvelsina-horror-development-addons-assets